-We have 4 10km runs in the 2018 series; Thetford in March, Childerley in April, Wimpole in May and Hatfield Forest in June.
-In order to qualify you need to COMPLETE 3 out of the 4 runs in the series.
-Technical t-shirts will be given to anyone completing the series subject to stock.
+We have 3 10km runs in the 2019 series; Thetford in March, Childerley in April and Wimpole in May.
+In order to qualify you need to COMPLETE ALL 3 of the runs in the series.
+Hoodies will be given to anyone completing the series subject to stock.

 Is there a prize for taking part in the 10k series.

-Yes, if you COMPLETE 3 out of 4 of the qualifying runs you will receive a long-sleeved technical t-shirt.
-These will be handed out either at Wimpole in May and/or Hatfield Forest in June as applicable.
+Yes, if you COMPLETE 3 of the qualifying runs you will receive a hoodie.
+These will be handed out either at Wimpole in May.

 Can I swap my prize or exchange it for something else?

 Please note, only 1 item will be awarded per person.
-We buy the t-shirts according to the size orders on the entry form and are therefore unable to swap sizes- sorry!
+We buy the hoodies according to the size orders on the entry form and are therefore unable to swap sizes- sorry!
 There is no cash alternative.
-You MUST complete 3 out of 4 of the runs to qualify, sadly, as they are a cost borne by hoohaah we are unable to provide t-shirts if you are unable to take part due to injury, illness or any other reason.
+You MUST complete ALL 3 of the runs to qualify, sadly, as they are a cost borne by hoohaah we are unable to provide hoodies if you are unable to take part due to injury, illness or any other reason.